calcmogul/controls-engineering-in-frc/README.md

     generalization of this, but has a nonorthogonal basis.
 * Add code examples of each type of model augmentation
 * Introduce glossary terms more explicitly since the links aren't visible
-* Add curly braces to theorems to clarify matrix dimensions
+* Add curly braces around equations in theorems to clarify matrix dimensions

 ### Finish incomplete topics